-For me, not only is my personal experience directly shaped and reshaped by larger social and political structures, but my personal life is also a direct response to these same social and political structures that I try to actively critique and resist.
+For me, not only is my personal experience directly (re)shaped by larger social and political structures, but my personal life is also a direct response to these same social and political structures that I try to actively critique and resist.

 Indeed, the personal is political.